Publish 6 April 2021

 The central nervous system, plays a role in addiction.
 Smoking can also deepen your voice and dull your taste and smell.
 This affects the otolaryngology system.
 What bodily system escapes the fumes of cigarette smoking?

-You become oblivious to the smell of smoke in your car, home, and clothes.
+You become oblivious to the acrid smell of smoke within your car, home, and clothes.
 But it is pungent to non-smokers.

 The clothing of a waiter at an Italian restaurant reeked of cigarettes.
 I could not hold my breath long enough to hear the blackboard specials.
 The manager sent him home and assigned another server to our table.
 Perhaps he returned another day, but imagine losing your job because of your odor.
 This is a reason for smoking restrictions in hotel rooms and rental cars.